Do you want to make it easy for readers to subscribe to your WordPress blog?

 You can now visit your website to see your email subscription form in action.

-Whenever someone fills out their name and email, they get subscribed to your newsletter.
+Whenever someone fills out their name and email, and hits the Subscribe button, they’ll get subscribed to your newsletter.

 Now that everything is set up, let’s take a look at how to send emails to your subscribers.